-The eastern foxsnake is the third-largest snake in Ontario and can reach a length of up to 1.7 metres, although most individuals are smaller.
+The eastern foxsnake (Pantherophis gloydi) is the third-largest snake in Ontario and can reach a length of up to 1.7 metres, although most individuals are smaller.
 Its body is yellow to light brown with large, dark brown blotches down the back and two alternating rows of smaller blotches along the sides.
 This snake has a reddish brown head with dark bars around the eyes and a yellow chin.
 Its belly, which is also yellow, has alternating brown patches.
 The scales of this species are lightly keeled (ridged down the centre) and its anal plate is divided.

 Other names: eastern fox snake, Mintonius gloydi, Elaphe gloydi, Elaphe vulpina gloydi

 The eastern foxsnake may be confused with the northern watersnake, milksnake, eastern hog-nosed snake and eastern massasauga.
 The northern watersnake’s patterning consists of horizontal banding rather than blotches and is very faint on a much darker body.
 The milksnake has red blotches with a distinct black outline around each blotch.
 The eastern hog-nosed snake has a distinct upturned snout.
 The eastern massasauga has a rattle on a blunt tail, a vertical pupil and a triangular head, and adult massasaugas do not grow longer than one metre.
 When threatened, the eastern foxsnake vibrates its tail and, especially when it comes into contact with dry vegetation, makes a buzzing or “rattling” sound.
 This behaviour, combined with the snake’s blotchy patterning, causes many people to mistake it for a rattlesnake and has led to the inappropriate name “hardwood rattler.”